edavis8/2021-04quantifying-proverb/README.txt

 Ethan Davis, Christopher M. Danforth, Wolfgang Mieder, and Peter Sheridan Dodds

 Proverb frequency data were gathered from the Project Gutenberg corpus, the Google Books N-gram corpus, and the NYT annotated corpus.
+Twitter data were gathered from Storywrangler (https://storywrangling.org)

+The paper is now on the arXiv: https://arxiv.org/abs/2107.04929